Biomechanics & Rehabilitation Bioengineering

 Imaging of pelvisOrthopaedic Rehabilitation Engineering Center

-Directed by Dr. Gerald Harris, the Orthopaedic Rehabilitation Engineering Center (OREC) is comprised of five labs focusing on orthopaedic rehabilitation engineering: The Motion Analysis Laboratories, the Sports Medicine Motion Analysis Laboratory, the Orthopaedic Biomechanics Laboratory, and the Center for Motion Analysis.
+Directed by Dr. Gerald Harris, the Orthopaedic Rehabilitation Engineering Center (OREC) is comprised of four labs, three of which focus on orthopaedic rehabilitation engineering, including the Motion Analysis Laboratories, the Orthopaedic Biomechanics Laboratory, and the Center for Motion Analysis.

 Learn more about OREC | Learn more about Dr. Harris